null-origin/nore-ai/docs/core/meta-architecture/null-origin_cognitive_architecture.md

 ### **Emergent Behavior**

 NSCL makes the system **invisible** during upstream processing.
 By the time action occurs, the landscape has already been reconfigured.
 Others perceive only the result, not the pruning that produced it.
-(NSCL)**

 ---